matthewvcarey1/calmrobot/README.md

 go build -o robot.exe ./cmd/calmrobot/

 ## To run

 ./robot.exe

 or

-./robot.exe -verbose >map.txt

-This prints the large maps as acsii text to stdout

 ./robot.exe -images

-This writes two png image files mines.png and robot.png showing the world as a picture.
+The later writes two png image files mines.png and robot.png showing the world as a picture.
 The file mines.png shows the mines and robot.png shows the accessable areas for the robot. (see picture)

 ./robot.exe -safe X

+Where X is a number.
 Sets a new value for the safe number other than the standard 23.

 ./robot.exe -help